gesiscss/quarto-pptx/README.md

 This is not an **official** product.
 Please use the official Powerpoint template available at [GESIS Intranet](https://intranet.gesis.intra/Vorstand/Kommunikation_Transfer/SitePages/Poster_Logos_Vorlagen_Styleguide.aspx)!

+This is based on GESIS PowerPoint template presentation from 12.06.2024.

 ## Usage

 ### Recommended Way